-CUL 111 Sanitation and Safety (Fall)
+CUL 111 Sanitation and Safety

-A study of sanitation and safety problems encountered in the food service industry, with an emphasis on proper food handling techniques.
+A study of sanitation and safety problems encountered in the foodservice industry, with an emphasis on proper food handling techniques.
+A nationally recognized foodservice safety and sanitation exam ServSafe is taken as part of the course.